GoogleCloudPlatform/oozie-to-airflow/README.md

 order to use EL function mapping, the folder `o2a_libs` should be copied over to the Airflow DAG folder.
 This should then be picked up and parsed by the Airflow workers and then available to all DAGs.

+# Airflow-specific optimisations

+Due to the fact that Oozie and Airflow differ with regards to some aspects of running workflows, there may be some differences in the output Airflow DAG with regards to the Oozie XML.

+## Removing unnecessary control nodes

+In Airflow you don't need as many explicit control nodes as in Oozie.
+For example you don't ever need a Start node and in most cases End is also not needed.

+We introduced the concept of `Transformers` in O2A, which modify the workflow.
+Below are the ones that remove unnecessary control nodes:

+- `RemoveEndTransformer` - removes End nodes with all relations when it's not connected to a Decision node,
+- `RemoveKillTransformer` - removes Kill nodes with all relations when it's not connected to a Decision node,
+- `RemoveStartTransformer` - removes Start nodes with all relations,
+- `RemoveForkTransformer` - removes Fork nodes when there are no upstream nodes,
+- `RemoveJoinTransformer` - removes Join nodes when there are no downstream nodes.

+## Removing inaccessible nodes

+In Oozie for a node to be executed it has to be able to be traced back to the Start node.
+If a node is "loose" and is not connected to Start in any way (directly or indirectly via its "parents") it will be skipped.

+However in Airflow all tasks will be executed.
+Therefore in order to replicate the "skipping" of loose nodes behaviour of Oozie we need to remove nodes unconnected to Start during the conversion phase.

+This is achieved thanks to the `RemoveInaccessibleNodeTransformer`.

 # Common Known Limitations